Jump to:

 Chronic/stable

-• Resistive and aerobic/cardiovascular exercise may be added to regain strength and endurance.
+• Resistive and aerobic/cardiovascular exercise should be added to regain strength and endurance.

 Pre-terminal or end of life care

-Weight control, skin care and hygiene should be advised during all stages.
+Weight control, skin care and hygiene should be advised during all stages of the disease.

 Patient & family education

-There have been randomized controlled trials which show resistance exercise to be safe.
-A 2020 systematic review looked at 16 studies and concluded that resistance exercise seems to be safe and does not increase risk of recurrent lymphedema.13 General contraindications include worsening edema (concern for acute VTE) or signs of new/active infection.
+Randomized controlled trials have shown that resistance exercises are safe.
+A 2020 systematic review looked at 16 studies and concluded that resistance exercise seems to be safe and does not increase risk of recurrent lymphedema.56 General contraindications include worsening edema (concern for acute VTE) or signs of new/active infection.

 References